ncalc/ncalc/README.md

 ## Preparing and publishing a new release

-1. Make sure that `nbgv` dotnet CLI tool is installed and is up to date
+1. Make sure that `nbgv` dotnet CLI tool is installed and is up-to-date
 2. Run `nbgv prepare-release` to create a stable branch for the upcoming release, i.e. release/v1.0
 3. Switch to the release branch: `git checkout release/v1.0`
 4. Execute unit tests, update the README, release notes in csproj file, etc. Commit and push your changes.
 5. Run `dotnet pack -c Release` and check that it builds Nuget packages with the right version number.
 6. Run `nbgv tag release/v1.0` to tag the last commit on the release branch with your current version number, i.e. v1.0.7.
 7. Push tags as suggested by nbgv tool: `git push origin v1.0.7`
-8. Go to github project page and create a release out of the last tag v1.0.7.
+8. Go to GitHub project page and create a release out of the last tag v1.0.7.
 9. Verify that github workflow for publishing the nuget package has completed.
 10. Switch back to master and merge the release branch.